ihazucha/toysim_server/README.md

 ---

+## TODO: BUGS

+- [ ] When TcpConnection_BP has tick time set to 0.5s - the connection will be made but no data will be passed for some reason
+- [ ] Algo config panel starts with different data than processor is configured with

 ## TODO

 - [x] move client/server + data structures code into a separate git project, included in the existing ones